USS Langley (CV-1): World War II

+MS.5 departed Fremantle at noon on 22 February.
+En route to Colombo, Langley was directed on 23 February by CZM (Helfrich) via the ACNB (Australian Commonwealth Naval Board) to leave the convoy prematurely and proceed individually to deliver the planes to Tjilatjap, Java.
+Unfortunately the RNN (Helfrich) and USN (Glassford) had not communicated successfully about her escort arrangements, and the resulting confusion would doom the tender.
+Late on 26 February Langley was informed that a Dutch patrol plane would meet her and direct her to a Dutch "destroyer" (actually a minelayer) named Willem van der Zaan which would act as her escort.
+Another plane was to be overhead on the next day (27 February) as well.
+As it turned out, Willem van der Zaan was suffering from boiler problems and incapable of more than 10 knots--slower than Langley--so the tender's skipper (CDR McConnell) decided to proceed alone at 13 knots toward Tjilatjap, Java.
+It was hoped she could get to the island under the cover of darkness, as her slow speed and lack of escort made her extremely vulnerable to enemy air or submarine units.

 In the early hours of 27 February, Langley rendezvoused with the destroyers USS Whipple and USS Edsall, which had been sent from Tjilatjap to escort her.
 Later that morning, a Japanese reconnaissance aircraft located the formation.
-At 11:40, about 75 nmi south of Tjilatjap, the seaplane tender, along with Edsall and Whipple were attacked by sixteen Mitsubishi G4M "Betty" bombers of the Imperial Japanese Navy Air Service's Takao Kōkūtai, led by Lieutenant Jiro Adachi, flying out of Denpasar airfield on Bali, and escorted by fifteen A6M2 Reisen fighters.
+At 11:40, about 75 nmi south of Tjilatjap, the seaplane tender, along with Edsall and Whipple were attacked by sixteen Mitsubishi G4M "Betty" bombers of the Imperial Japanese Navy Air Service's Takao Kōkūtai, 23rd Air Flotilla, led by Lieutenant Jiro Adachi, flying out of Denpasar airfield on Bali, and escorted by fifteen A6M2 Reisen fighters of 3rd Air Group.
 Rather than dropping all their bombs at once, the Japanese bombers attacked releasing partial salvos.
 Since they were level bombing from medium altitude, Langley was able to alter helm when the bombs were released and evade the first and second bombing passes, but the bombers changed their tactics on the third pass and bracketed all the directions Langley could turn.
 As a result, Langley took five hits from a mix of 60 and 250 kg bombs as well as three near misses, with 16 crewmen killed.
 The topside burst into flames, steering was impaired, and the ship developed a 10° list to port.
 Langley went dead in the water as her engine room flooded.
 At 13:32, the order to abandon ship was passed.